ProkopRandacek/r8/specs.md

 ## Scene creating guide

-### Scene x Shader
+### Scene edit ability
-Shader is compiled scene.
-Internally, it is actual GLSL code and thats why you cannot change things like group order, because the full SDF was already generated.
-You can change things that are in the GLSL code represented as uniform variables.
+Scene is internally a shader.
+When you compile it, it is compiled with OpenGL and you can make changes that would require to edit the shader code.
-- With shader you cannot:
+- After compiling you cannot:
   - Switch one shape type for another, nor delete or add them.
   - Change group order or group type
-- With shader you can:
+- But can:
   - Change shape parameters
     - Color
 	- Position